RavenousLegs

 Fountain of Phoenix at Fontainhas.
 Goa

-Confluence of Hindus, Mughals & Catholics in Fantainhas, Goa
+Confluence of Hindus, Mughals & Catholics in Fontainhas, Goa

 Just next to the Fountain of Phoenix, there are two tomb like structures.
 A few steps up on the hill there's Maruti (Hanuman) temple, the glittering structure on the right-most corner of the image below.